MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ```

 ### -Alias
 The Alias parameter specifies the Exchange alias (also known as the mail nickname) for the Microsoft 365 Group.
 This value identifies the recipient as a mail-enabled object, and shouldn't be confused with multiple email addresses for the same recipient (also known as proxy addresses).
 A recipient can have only one Alias value.
+The maximum length is 64 characters.

-The value of Alias can contain letters, numbers and the following characters: !, #, $, %, &, ', \*, +, -, /, =, ?, ^, \_, \`, {, }, |, and ~.
-Periods (.) are allowed, but each period must be surrounded by other valid characters (for example, help.desk).
-Unicode characters from U+00A1 to U+00FF are also allowed.
-The maximum length of the Alias value is 64 characters.
+The Alias value can contain letters, numbers and the following characters:

+- !, #, %, \*, +, -, /, =, ?, ^, \_, and ~.
+- $, &, ', \`, {, }, and \| need to be escaped (for example ``-Alias what`'snew``) or the entire value enclosed in single quotation marks (for example, `-Alias 'what'snew'`).
+The & character is not supported in the Alias value for Azure AD Connect synchronization.
+- Periods (.) must be surrounded by other valid characters (for example, `help.desk`).
+- Unicode characters U+00A1 to U+00FF.

 ```yaml
 Type: String